Nasty Girl (Vanity 6 song)

 "Nasty Girl" is a song written and composed by American musician Prince.
-The song was first recorded by his protégée girl group Vanity 6 in 1982, who charted at number one on the US Hot Dance Club Play chart with their version.
+The song was first recorded by his protégée girl group Vanity 6 in 1982, who charted at number one on the US Billboard Dance/Disco Top 80 chart with their version.
 Prince gave the songwriting credit to lead singer Vanity, although he was the writer and composer.
-Inaya Day released a hit cover version of the song in 2005 that reached number nine in the UK Singles Chart.
+Inaya Day released a hit cover version of the song in 2005 that reached number nine on the UK Singles Chart.
 There have also been several other versions of this song.

-Background
+Release

 "Nasty Girl" was originally recorded by Vanity 6 on the Warner Bros.
 Records label for their self-titled debut studio album Vanity 6.
 The song was produced by Prince and issued as the album's second single on September 24, 1982.
-Due to its explicit lyrics, "Nasty Girl" met with resistance on mainstream American radio, peaking within the US Bubbling Under Hot 100 Singles chart.

-It became a sizable hit on US R&B radio and it hit number one on the US Hot Dance Club Play chart for four weeks in November 1982.
-The song was knocked off the number one position by Prince's own "1999."
+Due to its explicit lyrics, "Nasty Girl" met with resistance on mainstream American radio and failed to appear on the US Billboard Hot 100 chart, peaking at number one on the Billboard Bubbling Under Hot 100 Singles chart.
+The song became a sizable hit on US R&B radio and reached number one on the Billboard Dance/Disco Top 80 chart for four weeks in November 1982.
+The song was knocked off the number-one position by Prince's own "1999."

-The lyrics's explicit content ultimately ends in a let-down for the woman from whose perspective they are written, concluding with the disappointed recitation, "Oh, is that it? / Hmph--wake me when you're done. / I guess you'll be the only one having fun."

-"Nasty Girl" reached number 7 on the Dutch singles chart in November 1982, and number 11 on the Belgian (Flanders) chart in December 1982.
+"Nasty Girl" reached number five on the Dutch Top 40 and number 11 on the Belgian Ultratop chart in late 1982.
+Billboard named the song number 37 on their list of 100 Greatest Girl Group Songs of All Time.
 Lead singer Vanity, who later became a Christian preacher, subsequently denounced the song and told members of her congregation who listened to the song to "keep praying for the Holy Spirit".

-Billboard named the song number 37 on their list of 100 Greatest Girl Group Songs of All Time.